Mantle/Mantle/ACTIONS.md

+# GitHub Actions in Mantle

-We use GitHub Actions in order to help automate deployment, check build quality, & other tasks.
+We use [GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions) in order to help automate deployment, check build quality, & other tasks.
 You can add, edit, & view our GitHub actions by running the following commands in Terminal when in the repo's base directory:

 ```
 open .github/workflows